Joe Kuether: Personal life

 Kuether grew up in Elm Grove, Wisconsin.

 He attended Brookfield East High School and graduated with a degree in accounting from University of Wisconsin-Madison.

 Poker career

 Online poker

 Kuether began playing poker with his friends in high school, moved to online poker, and quickly began taking it more seriously.

 Joe learned the intricacies of poker through trial and error, steadily growing a bankroll while playing throughout college.

 Joe has long played under the poker alias, daPHUNNIEman and has amassed a lifetime total of $976,501 while playing online.

 Tournament poker

-Kuether is an accomplished tournament and cash game player.
-After a few years of sparingly playing live, Kuether appeared on the tournament poker scene in 2011, after Poker black friday shut down the online poker world.

-Joe has built a name for himself as one of the most consistent players on the poker circuit.
+Kuether is a cash game player.
+After a few years of playing live, Kuether appeared on the tournament poker scene in 2011, after Poker black friday shut down the online poker world.
+Joe has built a name for himself as a consistent players on the poker circuit.

 As of 2023, his total live tournament winnings exceed $7,500,000.